mapbender/mapbender-documentation/en/installation/installation_windows.rst

 ------------------------

 To configure the database, use the following default configuration (which is part of app/config/parameters.yml).
-For more information on the database configuration, see :ref:`yaml_en`.
+For more information on the database configuration, see :ref:`yaml`.

 .. code-block:: yaml